[Minor revision–posted 12/11/18 (replaces 10/10/14 edition)]

-PURPOSE: The purpose of the Operating Policy and Procedure (OP) is to provide specific guidance for memberships.
+PURPOSE: The purpose of the Operating Policy/Procedure (OP) is to provide specific guidance for memberships.

-REVIEW: This OP will be reviewed in September of even-numbered years by the Managing Director of Procurement Services with substantive revisions forwarded to the Vice President for Administration and Finance and Chief Financial Officer.
+REVIEW: This OP will be reviewed in September of even-numbered years by the Chief Procurement Officer with substantive revisions forwarded to the Vice President for Administration & Finance and Chief Financial Officer.

 This policy will apply when using university funds from any funding source.

 a.
 Texas Government Code § 2113.104 requires the Chancellor, President, or designee to approve payment of professional membership dues.